chrlen/pure-probabilistic-programming/README.md

 - [Timmer2017](https://www.sciencedirect.com/science/article/abs/pii/S0888613X16301402) A two-phase method for extracting explanatory arguments from Bayesian networks

 ## Visualization
+This section contains publications that use visualization for model criticism.

 - [Kruschke2015](https://jkkweb.sitehost.iu.edu/articles/KruschkeVanpaemel2015.pdf) Bayesian Estimation in Hierarchical Models (Kruschke-style diagrams)
 - [Gabry2019](https://arxiv.org/abs/1709.01449) Visualization in Bayesian workflow

 ### Frameworks and libraries
+This section lists frameworks that provide model criticism functionality.

 - [Kumar2019](https://joss.theoj.org/papers/10.21105/joss.01143) ArviZ is a unified library for exploratory analysis of Bayesian models in Python
 - [Bayesplot](https://mc-stan.org/bayesplot) is an R package providing an extensive library of plotting functions for use after fitting Bayesian models (typically with MCMC)

 ## Other Resources
+Here we collect media like talks and podcasts apart from official publications.

 ### Blogs